cristiano-nicolau/digital_shift/README.md

 The methodology for this project involves the following steps:

 1. **Data Collection**: Use the Arquivo.pt API to retrieve archived versions of e-commerce websites for major electronics retailers in Portugal.
-2. **Data Preprocessing**: Clean and structure the data to extract relevant information about product offerings, prices, and platform features.
+2. **Data Preprocessing**: Clean and structure the title and clean the duplicated data.
+3. **Data Categurization**: Categorize the data into product categories, brands, and other relevant attributes to facilitate analysis.
-3. **Data Analysis**: Analyze the data to identify trends in product categories, pricing, and platform functionalities over time.
+4. **Data Analysis**: Analyze the data to identify trends in product categories, pricing, and platform functionalities over time.
-4. **Data Visualization**: Create visualizations (e.g., charts, graphs) to present the findings and insights from the analysis.
+5. **Data Visualization**: Create visualizations (e.g., charts, graphs) to present the findings and insights from the analysis.

-## Expected Results

-We expect to uncover valuable insights into the evolution of e-commerce in Portugal, particularly in the electronics sector.
-By comparing product offerings, prices, and platform features across different retailers, we aim to provide a comprehensive overview of how the industry has changed over time.

-The results of this analysis will shed light on the strategies adopted by retailers to attract customers, improve user experience, and stay competitive in the market.
-Additionally, we hope to identify patterns in consumer behavior and preferences that have influenced the development of e-commerce platforms in Portugal.
+6. **Data Prediction**: Predict the prices of the products in the future based on the historical data.

 ## Packages